 Insert image B42024_11_01.png

 In step 2, you create a new folder that you use to hold the printer driver download.
 In step 3, you download the drivers (as a compressed .ZIP file) into the folder you just created.
-In step 4, you expand the .ZIP files and in step 5, you install these printer drivers.
-In step 6, you add a new printer port to PSRV, and in step 7 you add a new printer using the printer port you just creaed and making use of the Xerox printer drivers you have downloaded.
-Finally, in step 8, you share the printer so othyer users can print to this printer.
+In step 4, you expand the .ZIP files, and in step 5, you install these printer drivers.
+In step 6, you add a new printer port to PSRV, and in step 7, you add a new printer using the printer port you just created and making use of the Xerox printer drivers you have downloaded.
+Finally, in step 8, you share the printer so other users can print to this printer.
 These 7 steps produce no output.

+In step 5, you use the rundll32.exe console application to install the printer drivers into Windows.
+This command can, on occasion, generate “Operation could not be completed” error dialogs.
+The resolution is to wait a few seconds, then try again.

-In step 9, you examine the printer ports, printer drivers and printers available on PSRV, with output like this:
+In step 9, you examine the printer ports, printer drivers, and printers available on PSRV, with output like this:

 Figure 11.2: Viewing printer components on PSRV